l0gr1thm1k/calendar-booking-service/README.md

 Remaining hours within the 9–5 window are considered available.

-Calendars are saved under the `calendars/` directory.
+Calendars are saved under the `src/calendar_booking_logic/data/` directory (note the directory is created on the fly when the service starts).
 A visualization function, `visualize_workday_schedule`, renders a color-coded matplotlib chart for quick analysis of busy vs. free time blocks.

 ### b.
 Purpose of Test Data
 This test data is designed to simulate realistic and diverse agent schedules, enabling end-to-end validation of key features, including: